Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Worked on a coding challenge to pull top stories on the HackerNews API and return/manipulate data in a Ruby on Rails app.
-- TAed and did one-on-ones
+- TAed and did one-on-ones.
+HTML/CSS mock-ups.
+I learned a LOT about structure and how to do a mock-up!

 **Thoughts:**
 - Fun challenge!